Walter "Popee" Lastie: Early life and education

 Walter's father taught him the rudiments of drumming as a child.
 He recalled, "My father had a very rare style of playing.
 He played mostly with his fingers.
 He would use the tips of his fingers rather than his wrists to move the sticks.
 It's supposed to be something new and he been doin' it ever since I can remember."
 Before reaching his teens Walter had lessons from Fat Domino's drummer.
 "Every month they would have a children's hour at the Hot Spot, that's where Fats used to play, and his drummer, Cornelius Coleman, would stand behind me with his hands on my shoulders.
 He was left-handed and he'd cross his hands and play the beats on me and if I played it wrong he would slap me!
 So, I had to learn that way."
 Walter's parents Frank and Alice opened their house to young musicians who practiced with their children, including Alice's brother Jessie Hill and Melvin's friend Ornette Coleman.
 Walter attended Joseph S. Clark Sr. High School, where he studied with influential teacher Yvonne Busch.
 Busch was a graduate of Southern University, who had toured with the International Sweethearts of Rhythm as a trumpeter.
 She also played trombone and drums.
 Among her students were drummers Smokey Johnson, John Boudreaux, and James Black.
-Herlin Riley, son of Betty Ann Lastie, said that when he was growing up his uncle Walter Lastie would rehearse at his house with his friend Smokey Johnson.
+Herlin Riley, son of Betty Ann Lastie, said that when he was growing up his uncle Walter Lastie rehearsed at his house with his friend Smokey Johnson.